tammo-v/astro-platform-starter/src/pages/index.md

 ## A New Computational Substrate

-Symbolic Computing is developing a new computational framework built on symbolic matrix fields — a structural foundation for video, audio, artificial intelligence, and other fields of computing.
+Symbolic Computing introduces a unified framework for digital systems — built not on scalar streams, but on symbolic matrix fields.
+This new substrate supports structured execution across video, audio, artificial intelligence, and beyond.

-Across today’s computing stack, data is represented as unstructured scalar streams.
-In video, these are pixel arrays.
-In audio, sequences of amplitude values.
-In artificial intelligence, linear token sequences.
-Regardless of domain, the substrate is the same: disconnected values processed at scale, with meaning imposed from the outside.
+In today’s computing stack, data is represented as flat, disconnected values.
+Video: pixel arrays.
+Audio: amplitude sequences.
+AI: token strings.
+The substrate is scalar — meaning is imposed from the outside, and execution is blind to structure.

-Symbolic matrix fields offer a new foundation.
-Computation no longer operates over scalars, but over structured relations.
-The implicit shape of data becomes explicit.
-Position, meaning, and temporal alignment are encoded directly in the representation itself.
-This shift enables a new paradigm — one not based on more computation, but on structured intelligence.
+Symbolic matrix fields invert this paradigm.
+Data is no longer a stream to be processed, but a structure to be traversed.
+Position, meaning, and temporal alignment are embedded directly into the representation.
+Computation operates on relational form — not just values.

+This shift enables something long anticipated: structured intelligence.
+A model of computing that understands where it is, what it’s doing, and why.

-Full details will be made available once the initial patent suite is formally placed.
-This site will expand to include technical publications, demonstrations, and licensing pathways as the symbolic framework becomes publicly available.
+The full symbolic framework will be released once the initial patent suite is placed.
+This site will expand to include technical publications, demonstrations, and structural licensing for aligned partners.

-For inquiries or early contact, please reach out to: info@symboliccomputing.com
+For early contact or inquiry: **info@symboliccomputing.com**